grc4kd/StargateAPI/GRCNOTES.md

 3. I know that having a UI is important, and I can use Angular too, but I might need to prioritize work on the API so that I don't end up with an incomplete project here.
 Is having some of the API done and some of the UI done preferrable to having a completed solution?
+4. It looks like were returning InternalServerError for all server errors, even if the requested resource was NotFound.
+Since this is for a GET request only, is NotFound an okay API HTTP status code to use?

+# Things I'm skipping due to deadlines
+- I see that migrations have warnings about data being dropped unexpectedly due to a rebuild during seeding operations, however, I'm putting a pin in it for later.
+- I would set up an automation to run code coverage reports but these tools are highly company specific and I'm getting by for now by running the built in coverage tests with XPlat and reportgenerator isntead.